 Pasta.
-It’s one of the most generic terms used to refer to an expansive, regionally specific, and centuries’ long part of Italian food culture, but even the most ambiguous of terms is enough to elicit sighs of fondness for one of our favorite starches.
+It’s one of the most generic terms used to refer to an expansive, regionally specific, and centuries’ long part of regional Italian food culture.
+That said, even the most ambiguous of terms is enough to elicit sighs of fondness for one of our favorite starches.
 From early childhood to poor college life and beyond into adulthood, pasta is one food we all enjoy.
 In theory, it’s relatively quick and easy to make, inexpensive, and I can’t think of one single person who doesn’t enjoy it.
-That said, there are just a few quick tips to be aware of when buying and preparing that will enhance both flavor and texture and, ultimately, just make life more delicious.
-The next time you find yourself craving a plate of pasta, keep these tips in mind:
+That said, there are just a few tips to be aware of when buying and preparing that will enhance both flavor and texture and, ultimately, just make life more delicious.
+Yes, there is a right way to make pasta and a wrong way.
+The right way will make your meal memorable and satisfying, the wrong way is akin to mortal kitchen sin, at least for us.
+The next time you find yourself craving a plate of pasta, keep these in mind:

-Fresh isn’t Best – seek out pasta cut on bronze dyes
+Fresh isn’t best – seek out pasta extruded from bronze dies

 There’s a strange myth going around that fresh pasta far exceeds air dried.
 Not so, dear friends.
 The vast majority of regions in Italy prefer air dried.
 Unless you’re making something usually made by hand rather than extruded through a machine like cavatelli or a filled pasta, chances are, a quality air dried pasta will better suit your needs (and desires).
 There are two materials used most often to extrude some of our favorite shapes of pasta: bronze and Teflon.
 While Teflon is more efficient and easier, the resulting pasta is slippery and lifeless.
-While this may be ideal for slurping a la kindergartners, that slipperiness also leaves behind that amazing sauce you’re about to make.
+While this may be ideal for kindergarten slurping, that slipperiness also leaves behind whichever amazing sauce you’re about to make.

-Bronze dyes are the stuff of ages, and for good reason.
-When artisan pasta makers use a bronze dye to extrude their pasta (family-run Martelli in Lari, Italy, for example), the end result is well worth the extra time.
-On a microscopic level, bronze dyes extrude a pasta that is rougher with far more surface area for sauce to cling to.
-These days, when bronze dyes are used, artisans are often using higher quality durum semolina that will offer a toothsome bite, a lovely wheat flavor, and an all around better, tastier end product.
+Bronze dies are the stuff of both historical and present day artisans, and for good reason.
+When artisan pasta makers use a bronze die to extrude their pasta (family-run Martelli in Lari, Italy, for example), the end result is well worth the extra time.
+On a microscopic level, bronze dies extrude a pasta that is rougher with far more surface area for sauce to cling to.
+These days, when bronze dies are used, artisans are often using higher quality durum semolina that will offer a toothsome bite, a lovely wheat flavor, and an all around better, tastier end product.